bjmt/yamtk/README.md

 ### Random mode

-`-f λ` requests Poisson(λ × seqlen) insertions per sequence at uniform random positions.
-The motif is picked uniformly per insertion from the loaded set, and the strand is 50/50 ± (unless `-R`).
-Use `-M <int>` to enforce a minimum spacing in bp between insertions (defaults to 0 = touching ok; on collision the placement is retried up to 100 times before being skipped).
+`-f λ` requests Poisson(λ × seqlen) insertions per sequence, placed at uniform random positions.
+For each insertion the motif is picked uniformly from the loaded set, and the strand is a 50/50 toss between + and - (unless `-R` is set).
+Use `-M <int>` to enforce a minimum spacing in bp between insertions (the default of 0 means touching is fine; on a collision the placement is retried up to 100 times before it is skipped).

-Useful for stress-testing motif scanners on synthetic positives:
+This is handy for stress-testing motif scanners on synthetic positives:

 ```sh
 yamtk seed -m motifs.meme -i background.fa -f 0.005 -s 1 -O truth.bed > seeded.fa